 Founded in 2017 in response to calls for increased transparency across academic and industry funded research, CBMRT is an independent 501(c)(3) non-profit organization registered in New York, NY.
 CBMRT is managed by A/Prof. Sandra Petty, CEO subject to its founding charter, governed by an independent board of directors, and supported by CBMRT's Scientific Advisory Committee.
-The Null Hypothesis, CBMRT's collaboration with major societies, journals, publishers, funders and research institutions - operates under the oversight of CBMRT's Scientific Advisory Committee, with each partner journal operating under the oversight of their respective independent editorial boards.
+The Null Hypothesis - CBMRT's collaboration with major societies, journals, publishers, funders and research institutions - operates under the oversight of CBMRT's Scientific Advisory Committee, with each partner journal operating under the oversight of their respective independent editorial boards.

 A/Prof. Sandra Petty, MBBS FRACP PhD

 CEO & Founder

 A/Prof. Sandra Petty MBBS FRACP PhD is an academic and clinical neurologist focussing on epilepsy and its co-morbidities.
 She undertook combined clinical and research training in neurology and in bone health.
 She is a Senior Lecturer at The University of Melbourne Medical School, involved in teaching and medical student curriculum development, particularly transition to medical practice and medical cognizance.
 She completed specialist training in Neurology in 2006 and currently works in epilepsy at St Vincent’s Hospital and at Alfred Health in Melbourne.
-Dr. Petty is a Director of the Brain Foundation of Victoria, and is an honorary Fellow of Ormond College at The University of Melbourne.
-She was awarded her PhD 2009, examining bone health, body composition, falls and fracture risk in twins and siblings discordant for anti-epileptic medication use.
-Dr. Petty completed postdoctoral work utilising a mouse primary calvarial osteoblast model and patch clamping technique to examine effects of epilepsy medications on ion channels in osteoblasts.
+Sandy was awarded her PhD 2009, examining bone health, body composition, falls and fracture risk in twins and siblings discordant for anti-epileptic medication use.
+She completed postdoctoral work utilising a mouse primary calvarial osteoblast model and patch clamping technique to examine effects of epilepsy medications on ion channels in osteoblasts.
 Sandy is an adjunct senior lecturer at Monash University School of Medicine.

 Sandy is the founder of the Null Hypothesis initiative and is keen to facilitate transparent reporting of results in biomedical research - particularly regarding studies where there are negative or inconclusive results.
 This facilitates communication of results between scientists and clinicians, and will improve research efficiency and better inform research study design and ultimately, patient care.